Gordon Ramsay Burger at Planet Hollywood in Las Vegas

 Gordon Ramsay Burger inside Planet Hollywood in Las Vegas

-Ask anyone where to find the best burger in Las Vegas and odds are they will say Gordon Ramsay Burger at Planet Hollywood.
+Ask anyone where to find the best burger in Las Vegas, and odds are they will say Gordon Ramsay Burger at Planet Hollywood.
 If you are one of the few people who don’t know who Gordon Ramsay is, he is a British celebrity chef well known for his television shows and restaurants.
-You can find the name Gordon Ramsay on multiple restaurants in Las Vegas including Hell’s Kitchen at Caesars Palace and Gordon Ramsay Fish & Chips at The Linq Promenade.

 This casual gourmet burger restaurant, known as BurGR until 2017, has been popular for many years, mainly with tourists visiting the Las Vegas Strip.
-So popular that you can often find a line of people waiting out front for a table.
-Most visit for the flamed-grilled burgers, hand-cut fries, shakes, and the 30 foot fire display prominently located outside the restaurant at the entrance of Planet Hollywood.
-And, they visit to dine at a restaurant with Gordon Ramsay in the name.
+It is so popular that you can often find a line of people waiting out front for a table.

 But, with so many celebrity chefs operating restaurants these days in Las Vegas, restaurants need to find a way to stand out from the rest.
 I heard the burgers at Gordon Ramsay Burger were some of the best in Las Vegas.
-But, would it live up to the hype?
-And, would it live up to the name?
+But would it live up to the hype?
+And would it live up to the name?
 I went to check it out for myself.

 30 Foot Fire Display

-30 foot fire display found outside the restaurant entrance
+30-foot fire display found outside the restaurant entrance

-30 foot fire display found outside the restaurant entrance
+30-foot fire display found outside the restaurant entrance

 Gordon Ramsay is a bold and fiery chef.
-Also bold and fiery was the 30 foot fire display located at the entrance.
+Also bold and fiery was the 30-foot fire display located at the entrance.
 This eye-catching wavy wall of fire, reminiscent of Hell’s Kitchen, made everyone stop and look, even those not eating at the restaurant.
 The display made me excited to eat at a Gordon Ramsay restaurant.

-Spacious Interior
+Spacious Interior of Gordon Ramsay Burger

 Spacious interior of the restaurant